 Food is Political

 While food is undeniably a commodity, its perishable nature sets it apart from more durable goods like metals or oil.
-This perishability impacts how it's produced, transported, stored, and priced—making food a commodity with unique challenges and vulnerabilities.
-All of which have been leveraged for power and control, which inevitably shifts the political landscape in any country, state or city you want to look at.
+This perishability impacts all apsects of it, how it's produced, transported, stored, and priced, making food a commodity with an incredibly unique set of challenges and vulnerabilities.
+All of which have been leveraged for power and control (which is neither surprising nor something we should tolerate).

 So how is food political?
-Its very existence as both a means of sustaining life and a means of financial gain make it inherently susceptible to corruption because of just how much is at stake.
-The very systems that produce, regulate, and distribute it are shaped by the constructs of power, policy, and inequality.
+Its very existence as both a means of sustaining life and a means of financial gain make it inherently susceptible to political corruption because of just how much is at stake.
+Every human on earth requires food, if you control food, you control everyone, therfore its very existance is political.
+The same systems that produce, regulate, and distribute food are of course then shaped by the constructs of power, policy, and inequality.
 Obvious and yet horrifying when you really think about it.
 Food is a tool of control and power.
-Governments put policy in place about which crops are subsidized, such as corn, rice, wheat, potatoes, etc.. which in turn has lasting influence on what food is affordable, widely available and shapes a nations diet.
-These policies tend to benefit large agro-businesses and corporations, many of which have “relationships” with said politicians.
-Whether pockets are being lined or not, these decisions determine the way citizens of a given country purchase and consume, which often comes at the expense of small local farmers or nutritional diversity.
+Governments put policy in place about which crops are subsidized, such as corn, rice, wheat, potatoes, etc.. which in turn has lasting influence on what food is affordable, widely available and ultimately shapes a nations diet.
+These policies tend to benefit large agro-businesses and corporations (shocker), many of which have “relationships” with said politicians.
+Whether pockets are being lined or not, these decisions determine the way citizens of a given country/state purchase and consume, which often comes at the expense of small local farmers or nutritional diversity.
 So better question is, how is food not political?

 Let’s start with slavery.
 Enslaved Africans weren’t just forced laborers, they were skilled farmers and agriculturalists and cooks who brought with them knowledge that would shape the backbone of Southern cuisine.
 Think okra, rice, black-eyed peas, and even cooking techniques like frying.
-Yet their contributions have been largely erased or repackaged for white America without the due credit in mainstream conversation.
+Yet their contributions have been largely erased or repackaged for white America without the due credit.

-Indigenous communities, too, had (and still have) incredibly rich food traditions.
-But colonization didn’t just steal land—it disrupted food systems, banned traditional practices, and replaced them with government-issued commodities that led to lasting health issues and cultural disconnection.
+Indigenous communities, too, had (and still have) incredibly rich food traditions, but colonization didn’t just steal land, it disrupted food systems, banned traditional practices, and replaced them with government-issued commodities/food that led to lasting health issues and cultural disconnection.

-Even fast food tells a story.
-For decades, companies have aggressively marketed to communities of color, pushing unhealthy options into neighborhoods where fresh food is scarce.
+Lets go one step further, whats more American then fast food?
+Racism.
+Yep, racism.
+For decades, fast food companies have aggressively marketed to communities of color, pushing unhealthy options into neighborhoods where fresh food is scarce.
 The result?
 Higher rates of diabetes and other diet-related illness in communities that already face systemic barriers to health and medical care.
 A perfect combination to quietly destroy these communities from the inside out.

 So while it’s easy to enjoy the taste of “American food”, we can’t ignore where it came from, or who pays the price every day.
 Understanding the racial history of our food system is a step toward honoring those who built it and pushing for a more just and equitable future.
 Food is power, and therefore deeply and dangerously political.
 Dont ever forget it.